Note: This restaurant closed on January 3, 2011. This review was written in 2009.

-Sitting at a dinner last week watching the carefully controlled chaos, I couldn’t help but think of a fugue.
+Sitting at a dinner at Ten 01 last week, watching the carefully controlled chaos, I couldn’t help but think of a fugue.
 When I review any meal, I consider all of the parts swirling around and building on each other.
 The host, the server, the menus, bartender, sommelier, and finally the kitchen, each choreographed to come in at just the right moment.
-In some restaurants there are more parts than others, but each one is no less important.
-When the moment arrives when the meal is finished and I sit back in my chair – all of those elements are now a composition.
+In some restaurants, there are more parts than others, but each one is no less important.
+When the moment arrives and the meal is finished and I sit back in my chair – all of those elements are now a composition.
 I either see a perfect fugue or dissonance.

-Putting aside the emotional components, I mentally scored the composition: front of the house four stars, service four stars, quality of drinks four stars, sommelier four stars, quality of food 3.75 stars; it was one of the most perfect meals I’ve had in Portland.
+Putting aside the emotional components, I mentally scored the composition: front of the house four stars, service four stars, quality of drinks four stars, sommelier four stars, quality of food 3.75 stars; it was an exceptional meal.
 That final dinner confirmed what I already suspected – Ten 01 is my restaurant of the year.

 When they opened in 2006, the food was panned by the Portland media, and the restaurant teetered on closing.
 Then owners Adam Berger and Michael Rypkema made a brilliant move.
 They hired a chef named Jack Yoss.
 He’d bounced around working at high-end restaurants over the years, putting in time as Chef de Cuisine at Postrio, and as the Executive Chef of the W Hotel in Westwood California.
 His experience showed.
 Over the next year, he slowly transformed every aspect of the food.

 Cocktails are well made, with great attention to detail.
 There has been a trend with some Portland bartenders to make more and more complicated drinks – new recipes and ingredients that are bound to be forgotten in five years.
 Ten 01’s are mostly a modernized take on classics.
 There aren’t a lot of sweet concoctions where the alcohol is buried; here the flavor of the primary ingredient takes front and center.
 A simple twist on a classic, the Derby, is updated with bourbon, Benedictine, and bitters.
-If you are a bourbon lover, this is a great drink, the Benedictine and bitters giving a bit of extra depth and a slight offset to the flavor profile of the center liquor ($8).
-More subtle, the smooth and complex Gin Blossom of gin, Martin Bianco, Apricot eau de Vie, and orange bitters is perfect.
-Try the Cryptic Memo – rye, Campari and Ramazzzotti Amaro.
-It manages to be both bitter and sweet with lots of depth; not for the faint of heart, but terrific ($8).In my opinion, Kelly Swenson is firmly tied as one of the top two bartenders in Portland.
+If you are a bourbon lover, this is a great drink, the Benedictine, and bitters giving a bit of extra depth and a slight offset to the flavor profile of the center liquor ($8).
+More subtle, the smooth and complex Gin Blossom of gin, Martin Bianco, Apricot Eau de Vie, and orange bitters is perfect.
+Try the Cryptic Memo – rye, Campari, and Ramazzotti Amaro.
+It manages to be both bitter and sweet with lots of depth; not for the faint of heart, but terrific ($8).In my opinion, Bartender Kelly Swenson is firmly tied as one of the best in Portland.

 A good selection of wines is offered by the glass, though they are a bit on the spendy side, with most at $10 and up.
 The cellar list is huge; if you are into wine you’ll have a good time just browsing.
-Prices range from the mid $20’s to the stratosphere.
-Markup on many bottles is surprisingly reasonable.
+Prices range from the mid $ ’20s to the stratosphere.
+The markup on many bottles is surprisingly reasonable.